Are you properly valuing the services you provide?

 If you're just starting out, you might quote your services too low because you don't have the experience and history in the business to really know what to charge.
 If you quote too low, however, you risk missing out on profits, or you may even have to sacrifice the quality of work you do to meet your price.

 On the flip side, if you quote too high, there is the chance of losing a contract or client.
-That is even more true if your service exists in a competitive area and customers have options for the service.
+That is even more true if your service exists in a competitive area and customers have various options for the service.
 If there are lower-priced services out there for similar quality, that's where your target audience will go.